travis-ci/travis-ci/issue_template.md

 #
 # STOP! ✋
 #
 # DO NOT OPEN A NEW ISSUE!
+There's a new and better way to raise your question!!
 #
 #